performanceArtist/slider-plugin/README.md

 initPlugin('does-not-exist');
 ```

-Default options(can be overriden during initialization or changed with `model.set` method after object had been created):
+Default options(can be overriden during initialization or changed with `model.set` method after object has been created):

 ```js
 const def = {